Tesfa-B/alx-system_engineering-devops/0x01-shell_permissions/README.md

- groups: print all groups the user part of sudo chown betty hello : changes the ownership of the hello file to betty touch hello: creates an empty file named hello
+ groups: print all groups the user part of sudo chown betty hello : changes the ownership of the hello file to betty touch hello: creates an empty file named hello chmod 764 hello: gives the permission to add excute to  owner chmod 774 hello: gives the permission to add  group owner